antwolfe/Taco-POS/springboot/movie-rental/README.md

 - Daily Lectures with Abigail Swigert (most of code was follow along from lectures)

 - Office Hours with Josi Reis-West, Abram Jablonkski, Olga Ozolina

--
-    (code for pagination - Abram)
+    -(code for pagination - Abram)

-    (idea to use all repos to update reviews - Abigail)
+    -(idea to use all repos to update reviews - Abigail)

-    (code refactoring)
+    -(code refactoring)

-    (help with understanding more about SpringBoot and SQL)
+    -(help with understanding more about SpringBoot and SQL)